 Do I need to be admitted before I can apply for financial aid at CUNY?

-No. You can apply for financial aid any time after January 1.
+No. You can apply for financial aid any time after October 1, prior to the academic year you plan to attend.
 To actually receive funds, however, you must be admitted and enrolled at CUNY.

 What should I (the student) do if my family has special circumstances that aren’t mentioned in the application?